0ddbird/OC_Python_P7/presentation/algorithms_breakdown.md

 For n items, in the worst case scenario, we have to append all n items.
 So for 3 items, we would have at some point 2 lists holding up to 3 items each.

-3 * 48 bytes * 2  = 144 bytes
+3 * 48 * 2 + 88 * 2  = 464

 In the best case scenario, no item fits because of its weight being greater than the max capacity.
-This would make 0 byte.
+We still have a list of 3 items, and a second list that stays empty.

+first list weight : 3 * 48 + 88 = 232
+second list weight : 88
+total: 232 + 88 = 320

+Total memory usage in the worst case scenario : 464 bytes
+Total memory usage in the best case scenario: 320 bytes

 [:arrow_up_small: Back to top](#index)